 Midway Fire District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the District reports the investment in its capital assets net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since capital assets themselves cannot be used to liquidate these liabilities.

-Property tax revenue increased by approximately \$321,000 (or 9%) primarily due to development growth within the District's region.
-The District's millage rate remained consistent at 2.20 mills.
+Property tax revenue increased by approximately \$876,000 (or 20%) primarily due to increased property values and continued development growth within the District's region.
+The District's millage rate remained consistent at 2.38 mills.